nikoelt/WhisperAttack/README.md

 - **Advantages:**
   - No repeated model loads (faster, especially with larger Whisper models).
   - Push-to-Talk style workflow with VoiceAttack press & release.
+  - Extremely accurate voice recognition (No more VoiceAttack misunderstanding you!)

+### VAICOM works but is still being tested and we are still learning how to best use this script with VAICOM.
+If you wish to help test VAICOM with the Whisper AI script, you can get more information in the VR4DCS discord server

 ---